writethedocs/www/docs/2014/blog/announcing-na-conference-talks.rst

 It’s made selecting talks difficult, but it’s a great problem to have.

-We’re proud to announce the first round of talks:
+We’re proud to announce the following talks:

 * Marko Gargenta - TechDocs at Twitter: Creating the Culture of Documentation
 * Matthew Lyon - Minimum Viable Documentation